gromacs/gromacs/docs/install-guide/index.rst

 Helping CMake find the right libraries, headers, or programs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If libraries are installed in non-default locations their location can be specified using the following environment variables:
+If libraries are installed in non-default locations their location can be specified using the following variables:

 * ``CMAKE_INCLUDE_PATH`` for header files
 * ``CMAKE_LIBRARY_PATH`` for libraries